agihil/germancanon/documentation/Literary Histories.md

 We use the eighth edition: Beutin, Wolfgang et al., ed. *Deutsche Literaturgeschichte.
 Von den Anfängen bis zur Gegenwart*.
 8th ed., updated and expanded, J.B.
 Metzler, 2013.

+The literary history by Beutin et al. exists in nine editions (1st edition 1979, 2nd edition 1984, 3rd edition 1989, 4th edition 1992, 5th edition 1994, 6th edition 2001, 7th edition 2008, 8th edition 2013, 9th edition 2019).
+Up to the 5th edition, fundamental revisions were carried out; in the 6th edition, substantial conceptual innovations and shifts of emphasis were also introduced, as well as the addition of two new chapters („Die literarische Moderne von 1890 bis 1920“ and „Tendenzen der deutschsprachigen Gegenwartsliteratur seit 1989“); but since the 7th edition, only minor corrections, revisions, and additions have apparently been made.

 The file "litges_beutin.csv" contains the following columns:

 - *ID*: Not relevant.